Implement RBAC Authorization in a NestJS: Full Guide

 and you should see the below screen.
 Congratulations, you have set up a Nest.js project!

-Working with Next.js Passport library
+Working with the Next.js Passport library

 Passport is the most popular node.js authentication library, well-known by the community, and successfully used in many production applications.
 Integrating this library with a Nest application using the @nestjs/passport